CoE-DPP Community Meeting: How to accelerate adoption and implementation of DPPs

 Key findings from a study among Dutch frontrunners across 11 sectors: success factors, barriers, and practical next steps for businesses, associations and policymakers.

-• European Data Union strategy for DPP – Franka Boender (Ministry of Economic Affairs)
+• European Data Union strategy for DPP – Franka Boender (Ministry of Economic Affairs and Climate)

 This strategy plays an important role in shaping the design of the DPP system and further clarifies the underlying drivers behind it.
 Where lie the key priorities for the Netherlands?